Corymbia/eucalyptus-documentation/content/install_guide/eucalyptus/planning/planning_networking_modes/preparing_vpc_midonet/_index.md

 Node types:

 * MidoNet Network State Database (NSDB): consists of a cluster of ZooKeeper and Cassandra.
 All MidoNet nodes must have IP connectivity with NSDB.
 * MidoNet API: consists of MidoNet web app.
 Exposes MidoNet REST APIs.
 * Hypervisor: MidoNet agent (Midolman) are required in all Hypervisors to enable VMs to be connected via MidoNet overlay networks/SDN.
 * Gateway: Gateway nodes are connected to the public network, and enable the network flow from MidoNet overlays to the public network.

-Physical Networks
+Physical Networks:

 * NSDB: IP network that connects all nodes that participate in MidoNet.
 While NSDB and Tunnel Zone networks can be the same, it is recommended to have an isolated (physical or VLAN) segment.
 * API: in deployments only eucanetd/CLC needs access to the API network.
 Only "special hosts/processes" should have access to this network.
 The use of "localhost" network on the node running CLC/eucanetd is sufficient and recommended in deployments.
 * Tunnel Zone: IP network that transports the MidoNet overlay traffic ( VM traffic), which is not "visible" on the physical network.
 * Public network: network with access to the Internet (or corporate/enterprise) network.

 ## MidoNet Deployment Scale
 Three reference architectures are presented in this document, ordered by complexity and size:

 * Proof-of-Concept (PoC)
 * Production: Small
 * Production: Large

-Production: Large reference architecture represents the most complete and recommended deployment model of MidoNet for Eucalyptus .
+Production: Large reference architecture represents the most complete and recommended deployment model of MidoNet for Eucalyptus.
 Whenever possible (such as when resources are available), deployments should closely match with the Production: Large reference architecture (even on small scale clouds).

 All MidoNet components are designed and implemented to horizontally scale.
 Therefore, it is possible to start small and add resources as they become available.

-## MidoNet Software
-Eucalyptus has been tested with Midokura Enterprise MidoNet (commercial version with 24/7 support - 30 day evaluation available).

-{{% notice note %}}

-{{% /notice %}}

-## with MidoNet
+## Eucalyptus with MidoNet
 A Eucalyptus with MidoNet deployment consists of the following components:

 ![image]({{< ref "/" >}}images/euca_mido_2.png)
 *Figure 2: Logical view of a Eucalyptus with MidoNet deployment.
 VM private network is created/virtualized by MidoNet, and 'software-defined' by eucanetd.
 Ideally, each component and network should have its own set of independent resources.
 In practice, components are grouped and consolidated into a set of servers, as detailed in different reference architectures.*